topkecleon/telegram-bot-bash/doc/6_reference.md

 ### Get files from Telegram

 ##### download_file
-`download_file` download a file to DATADIR and returns the PATH to the file, main use is to download files send to chats.
+`download_file` download a file to `DATADIR` and returns the local `path` to the file on disc, main use is to download files send to chats.
 I tried to be as compatible as possible with old function `download`.

 *usage:* download_file path_to_ile prosed_filename